PoinP/TicTacToe/README.md

 # TicTacToe
 A very basic TicTacToe made in an afternoon exploring the minimax algorithm

+**It uses the console for inputs**

-The only purpose for this program is for me to see how minimax algorith works.
+The only purpose for this program is for me to see how the minimax algorithm works.
 You can only play against the AI(minimax algorithm).

 ### What I can do in the future: